wrahool/wrahool.github.io/_pages/miscellaneous.md

 Some of my favorite (fiction and non-fiction) books -

-- Foundation trilogy by Issac Asimov
+- *Foundation trilogy* by Issac Asimov
+- *Logicomix* by Apostolos Doxiadis and Christos Papadimitriou
 -

 ### TV shows
 Some TV shows that I have enjoyed (and enjoy) watching -